 - Dale earns over $500 per month through affiliate marketing on Pinterest

-Learn more about making money on Pinterest with affiliate links with these resources:
+Here are a few places you can learn more about making money on Pinterest with affiliate links:

 - How I Made My First Affiliate Sale on Pinterest